riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ### Comparison Instructions<a name="comparison-instructions"></a>

 The result of comparison instructions is mask types.
-Becuase we use `MLEN` to name the mask types and multiple (`SEW`, `LMUL`) pairs map to the same `MLEN`, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.
+Becuase we use the ratio `SEW`/`LMUL` to name the mask types and multiple (`SEW`, `LMUL`) pairs map to the same ratio, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.

 ```
 Example: